China Airlines Flight 120: Investigation

 The cause of the accident was investigated by the Aircraft and Railway Accidents Investigation Commission of Japan.
-The crew, as confirmed by the recording in the cockpit voice recorder, did not observe any abnormalities before the incident.
+The crew, as confirmed by the recording in the cockpit voice recorder, did not observe any abnormalities before the accident.

 The investigating team confirmed that the aircraft caught fire in the gate area and there was no sign of fuel leakage during taxiing to the gate.
 The investigation focused on the possibility that a fuel leak led to the fire.
 At a news conference on August 24, investigators revealed that a bolt, which had come loose from the slat track, had punctured the right wing fuel tank, creating a hole 2-3 cm in diameter.

 Aftermath

 China Airlines stated they would compensate passengers NT$1000 for every kilogram of luggage lost, for a maximum of NT$20,000 for checked-in pieces of luggage and another NT$20,000 maximum for carry-on luggage.

 In the stock trading after the accident, China Airlines stock fell along with Taiwan Fire & Marine Insurance Co.

 Due to the accident, on August 25, the United States Federal Aviation Administration (FAA) ordered emergency inspections of wing leading-edge slat tracks on all Next Generation Boeing 737 aircraft.
 The Emergency Airworthiness Directive (EAD) from the FAA required operators to inspect the slat track downstop to check for missing parts, ensure proper installation, and check the inside of the slat can for foreign object debris and damage, with the first inspection required within 24 days and a reinspection every 3000 flight cycles thereafter.
 Following feedback from completed inspections revealing loose parts in several other aircraft and one with a damaged slat can, the FAA issued a new emergency airworthiness directive on August 28.
 Airlines were then required to perform the inspection on Next Generation Boeing 737 aircraft within 10 days instead of 24 days.
 In addition, the ADs required a one-time torquing of the nut and bolt in the downstop assembly for the slat track within 24 days.

 On 28 August 2009, the Japan Transport Safety Board (JTSB) published the results of the investigation.
 It is considered highly probable that this accident occurred through the following causal chain: When the aircraft retracted the slats after landing at Naha Airport, the track can that housed the inboard main track of the No. 5 slat on the right wing was punctured, creating a hole.
 Fuel leaked out through the hole, reaching the outside of the wing.
 A fire started when the leaked fuel came into contact with high-temperature areas on the right engine after the aircraft stopped in its assigned spot, and the aircraft burned out after several explosions.